paularmstrong/onerepo/README.md

 ## Solution

-**oneRepo** is a set of tools for creating monorepos that allows you to start with helpful defaults and opt-in to strict conformance, while allowing escape-hatches when you need something different.
+**oneRepo** is a set of tools for creating monorepos that start with helpful defaults and opt-in to strict conformance, while allowing escape-hatches when you need something different.
+The main goal of the oneRepo toolset is to enable speed with confidence.

 oneRepo comes out of the box with three major pieces, each built upon the previous: